code-423n4/2022-06-putty/README.md

 ## Flow

-There are four types of orders that a user can create.
+There are four types of off-chain orders that a user can create.

 1. long put
 2. short put